Lack of large-angle TT correlations persists in WMAP and Planck: Temperature two-point angular correlation function

-The sum in equation~(\ref{eq:Shalf}) shows how to quickly and easily calculate $\Shalf$ in terms of the $\Cl$ or $\pseudoCl$ from the Legendre series~(\ref{eq:Ctheta-full-sky-expansion}) or (\ref{eq:Ctheta-cut-sky-expansion}).
+The sum in equation~(\ref{eq:Shalf}) shows how to quickly and easily calculate $\Shalf$ in terms of the $\Cl$ or $\pseudoClest$ from the Legendre series~(\ref{eq:Ctheta-full-sky-expansion}) or (\ref{eq:Ctheta-cut-sky-expansion}).
 The ${I}_{\ell \ell'}$ are the components of a matrix of integrals over products of Legendre polynomials and are simply related to the $\mathcal{I}_{\ell\ell'}(1/2)$ calculated in Appendix A of \cite{CHSS-WMAP5} by ${(4\upi)^2} I_{\ell\ell'} = {(2\ell+1)(2\ell'+1)} \mathcal{I}_{\ell\ell'}(1/2)$.
 The sum in the $\Shalf$ expression~(\ref{eq:Shalf}) ranges from $\ell=2$ to $\ell=\ellmax$.
 The lower limit is due to the monopole and dipole being removed from the map.
 We remove the monopole both because its amplitude is significantly larger than those of the other multipoles and because we are interested in the correlations among fluctuations not in the background value.
 We remove the entire dipole because it is dominated by the Doppler dipole -- the (uninteresting) contribution due to our peculiar motion through the Universe; this is approximately two orders of magnitude larger than the expected underlying dipole in the CMB rest frame.
 Once it is possible to measure the Doppler contribution to better than $1\%$, it will be far preferable to remove the Doppler dipole, and set $\ell=1$ as the lower limit of the sum in expression~(\ref{eq:Shalf}).
 For the upper limit there is some freedom in the choice of $\ellmax$.
 Since $\Cl\sim \ell^{-2}$ we would expect that the result is independent of our choice provided that $\ellmax$ is `large enough'.
 However, since we will find small values of $\Shalf$, the exact choice does have a slight effect on the final values.
 We have consistently chosen $\ellmax=100$ for all calculations of $\Shalf$ in this work.
+The effect of this choice on the value of $\Shalf$ depends on the map and mask employed but is always less than one per cent (for $\ellmax \geq 100$).
+For example, using a larger value of $\ellmax$ with the \Planck\ \smica\ full-sky map the maximum deviation in $\Shalf$ is about $0.08$ per cent.
+For this map and the U74 mask the maximum deviation is about $0.4$ per cent.
+Larger variations in the $\Shalf$ value occur between the maps as seen in Tables~\ref{tab:S12-results} and~\ref{tab:S12-results-DQ}.
+For example, in Table~\ref{tab:S12-results} there is a $0.7$ per cent change between the $\Shalf$ value for the \Planck\ \smica\ and \nilc\ maps with the U74 mask, however, even this difference only corresponds to a change in the third digit in the $p$-value (from $0.191$ to $0.195$).
+In practice, the choice of $\ellmax$ should be used consistently in analysing both the data and realizations which will further mitigate its effect.